- Where: Bevois Valley / Onslow Road

 Phase 5 : 26 September for approx. 3 weeks - Mount Pleasant Road to Rockstone Lane

-We are continuing to widen the shared footway to 3m, constructing a continuous crossing at Peterborough Road and putting in a wider dropped crossing from Rockstone Lane to allow cyclists using this quiet way to link to the improved shared footway cycleway along Bevois Valley.
+Continuing to widen the shared footway to 3m, constructing a continuous crossing at Peterborough Road and putting in a wider dropped crossing from Rockstone Lane to allow cyclists using this quiet way to link to the improved shared footway cycleway along Bevois Valley.

-We would like to take this opportunity to apologise in advance for any inconvenience or disruption these essential works may cause.
-We hope that the finished result will justify the disturbance.
 To see answers to some frequently asked questions visit our FAQ page.
-Alternatively you can email us at email@example.com.
+Alternatively you can email us at firstname.lastname@example.org.

 Crown copyright OS map license No. 100048446